Privatization in Azerbaijan

-"Privatization in Azerbaijan" is the process of transferring the number of state properties to private property, through the law adopted by the Republic of Azerbaijan.
+Privatization in Azerbaijan is the process of transferring state properties to private owners.
+After Azerbaijan attained independence in the aftermath of the Soviet Union's collapse, the new government undertook privatization as part of its shift towards a market economy.
+This privatization effort was undertaken amid widespread corruption.

+Each Azeri citizen was given a booklet of four vouchers for free in which they could buy shares in formerly state-owned companies.
+Speculators from Azerbaijan and abroad bought vouchers from Azeris.
+A number of formerly state-owned assets have ended up in the hands of companies, often offshore companies, secretly owned by family members of Azerbaijan's political and economic elites, including Azerbaijani president Ilham Aliyev's family.
+According to a 2009 court filing, the last known whereabouts of two-thirds of the vouchers were in 28 shell companies owned by Azerbaijani political elites.

 History

 After the collapse of the Soviet Union, the people of Azerbaijan gained independence, the government undertook economic reforms aimed at the application of market mechanisms in the economy.
 First of all, the state control over the prices was abolished and the liberalization of the economy began.
 In 1992, 80% of the prices were liberalized in Azerbaijan.

 The first state body which is responsible for the privatization of the state property was established in 1992 and the law "On privatization of state property" was adopted in 1993 in Azerbaijan.

 The privatization of the housing Fund

 Before the collapse of the Soviet Union, property privatization was not allowed.
 According to article 1 of the “About privatization of housing stock in the Azerbaijan Republic”, dated 26 January 1993: “Citizens of the Azerbaijan Republic, and also the stateless persons which signed the contract on hiring of premises with the owner of the state or public housing stock have the right to gratuitously transfer the premises (houses) occupied by them to personal property under the terms and according to the procedure, the established this Law.”